Social Signals and SEO – Does Your Instagram Actually Help Rankings?

 The Real Connection Between Social and SEO

-Let’s clear this up.
-Social signals – likes, shares, comments – don’t directly boost your Google position the way building quality backlinks strategically does.
+Social signals like likes, shares, and comments don’t directly boost your Google position the way building quality backlinks strategically does.

 Google doesn’t crawl your Instagram and rank you higher because you got 500 likes.

 But dismissing social media’s SEO value?
-That’s a costly mistake.

 How Social Media Actually Helps Your Rankings